Program Format

 Half of each day will include site visits and/or informational sessions about the various assets of our county.
 This could include visits to manufacturing facilities, agricultural operations, retail establishments, historical sites, and more.

-Each site visit is determined by the day chair(s).
+Each site visit is organized by LINC Alumni who serve as the day chairs.
 They arrange a variety of great opportunities for participants to expand their knowledge of what our county has to offer.
 These will likely change from year to year.

 Tuition

-Tuition for the program is $450, which includes your education and lunch per session.
-This breaks out to $50 per session!
+Tuition for the program is $550, which includes your education and lunch per session.
+This breaks out to just over $60 per session!
 Tuition assistance is available for consideration.
 Please reference the application for more details.
 Participants will be responsible for their own transportation.

-Here's another tool to use when speaking with your boss about participating - check it out!
+Here's another tool to use when speaking with your boss about participating!

 APPLY NOW